 If you need to find something across multiple files, you can use the full-text search.
 You can open it either by pressing Cmd/Ctrl+Shift+F or by clicking the second button from the left in the toolbar.
 The full-text search is contained in the same panel as the file manager.

 - The query field contains the actual search terms you are looking for

 - The second input allows you to restrict your search to a specific directory

 - The last text field is only visible when a search is running, which allows you to further filter your search results

 The search results contain a few indicators that help you make sense of where the info is coming from, and what the file actually contains.
 In the header of each file result you fill first see either the filename, the

 title property, or the first heading of level 1, depending on your settings.
 Below that, you will always find the full path from the workspace root to the file in question.
-Furthermore, each search result has a relevancy score (previously the "heatmap"), which tells you how relevant Zettlr thinks this search result is: Gray means less relevant, blue means relevant, and green means very relevant.
+Furthermore, each search result has a relevancy score which tells you how relevant Zettlr thinks this search result is: Gray means less relevant, blue means relevant, and green means very relevant.
 Lastly, you can collapse the search results of that file by clicking the arrow on the right-hand side.

 Too many results?
 You can also toggle the display of all results using the corresponding button, and then only expand those which deserve a second look.

 You can make use of several different operators to specify exactly what you are searching for:

 - AND operator: Type